devjoseruiz/word-counter/README.md

 This app can help you to know the number of paragraphs, sentences, words, characters (without counting spaces) and characters (with spaces) that are contained in your text.

+## Demo

+There is a demo deployed on Netlify: https://word-counter-vuejs.netlify.app/

 ## Project setup
 ```
 yarn install